MrClappy/DataCopier/README.md

-DataCopier
+DataCopier - Ryan MacNeille (MrClappy @ GitHub)
 ==========

-Directory viewer w/ file counter for specified network shares - Copy dialog for managing data.
+Simple UI for managing data on multiple network shares - Builtin function for copying dirs to and from specified paths.
+Written in Qt C++.